-2.1 Overview of Manufacturing Readiness Levels
+2.1 Overview of MRLs

-There are 10 levels of MRL criteria that begin with pre-systems acquisition; progress through the systems engineering technical review (SETR) process, acquisition decision points, and milestones; and culminate in production.
-Each of these levels is associated with the evolution of system maturity (i.e., developmental state changes such as breadboard, brass-board, prototype, production configuration, Low-Rate Initial Production (LRIP), Full-Rate Production (FRP)).
+Manufacturing readiness criteria are comprised of 10 levels.
+MRLs begin at pre-systems acquisition, and then progress through the systems engineering technical review (SETR) process, the acquisition decision points, and milestones; and culminate in production.
+Each of these levels are associated with the evolution of system maturity (i.e., developmental state changes such as breadboard, brass-board, prototype, production configuration, Low-Rate Initial Production (LRIP), Full-Rate Production (FRP)).

-- MRLs 1-4: Criteria address manufacturing maturity and risks beginning with presystems acquisition (MRLs 1-3); continue through the selection of a solution (MRL 4). - MRLs 5-6: Criteria address manufacturing maturation of the needed technologies through early prototypes of components or subsystems/systems, culminating in a preliminary design. - MRL 7: The criteria continue by providing metrics for an increased capability to produce systems, subsystems, or components in a production-representative environment leading to a critical design review. - MRL 8: The next level of criteria encompasses proving manufacturing process, procedure, and techniques on the designated "pilot line" (see Section 2.3). - MRL 9: Once a decision is made to begin LRIP, the focus is on meeting quality, throughput, and rate to enable transition to FRP. - MRL 10: The final MRL measures aspects of lean practices and continuous improvement for systems in production.
+- MRLs 1-4: Criteria addresses manufacturing maturity and risks beginning with presystems acquisition (MRLs 1-3); continue through the selection of a solution (MRL 4). - MRLs 5-6: Criteria addresses manufacturing maturation of the needed technologies through early prototypes of components or subsystems/systems, culminating in a preliminary design. - MRL 7: Criteria provides metrics for an increased capability to produce systems, subsystems, or components in a production-representative environment culminating in a detailed design. - MRL 8: Criteria encompasses proving the manufacturing process, procedure, and techniques on the designated "pilot line" (see Section 2.3). - MRL 9: Criteria focuses on meeting quality, throughput, and rate to enable transition to FRP. - MRL 10: Criteria measures aspects of lean practices and continuous improvement for systems in production.